Trussed rafters raise the roof

 A definition framework was developed by the MHCLG Joint Industry Working Group on MMC to provide the industry with a clear understanding of what is classed as MMC.
 It also defines the full range of MMC used in the housebuilding industry with regulated terminology.

 Trussed rafters, also known as roof trusses, provide a structural framework to support the roof fabric, ceilings or floors of buildings.
 They are a highly-engineered product manufactured offsite in factory-controlled conditions.
-Under the new framework, trussed rafters are Trussed rafters raise the roof classed as Category 3, which is for pre-manufacturing components (non-systemised primary structure).
+Under the new framework, trussed rafters are classed as Category 3, which is for pre-manufacturing components (non-systemised primary structure).

 Speed and ease of construction